Hanzo253/pak-raps/README.md

-# Pak Raps
+# Pak Raps [Working in progress]

-A website that displays Pakuro's songs with the lyrics and their meaning.
+A website that shows Pakuro's songs with the lyrics and their meaning.

 # Getting Started with Create React App